 Additionally, athletes need more riboflavin than non-athletes, so vegan athletes need to pay a little extra attention to their riboflavin intake.

 That being said, riboflavin deficiency is very uncommon in first world countries, partially because many grains and cereals are fortified with it.

 The recommended daily allowance for riboflavin is 1.3 mg for adult men, and 1.1 mg for adult women.

 If you only eat whole foods, it’s not the easiest target to hit compared to other vitamins and minerals.
 However, riboflavin is added to a lot of packaged foods, so most people get more than enough.

 Riboflavin has a wide variety of uses in the body, involved in energy production, growth, and metabolism.

 In particular, some believe that riboflavin might play a part in relieving migraine headaches and preventing certain types of cancers.
 However, the evidence is not strong enough to prove or disprove those links yet.

 The Best Vegan Sources of Riboflavin Per Serving

 I collected nutrition data from the USDA for 120+ whole foods that are vegan.

-After sorting them by riboflavin content per serving, these were the top 30:
+After sorting them by riboflavin content per 100 grams, here’s what we’re looking at: